mflehmig/CoDiPack/README.md

 set print static-members off
 ~~~~

-### Intel compiler options
+### Intel Compiler Options

 Because CoDiPack relies on inlining of the compiler the performance can drop if it is not done or ignored.
-Therefore we recomend to force inlining of CoDiPack with the option
+Therefore we recommend to force inlining of CoDiPack with the option
 ~~~~{.txt}
 -DCODI_UseForcedInlines
 ~~~~